jonkensta/spotify-playlists-cli/README.md

 - **Git:** Required by `pipx` to install from a GitHub repository.
 - **pipx:** Recommended for installing Python CLI applications in isolated environments.
 - **A Spotify Account:** To manage your playlists.
-- **Spotify Developer Application:** You'll need to create one to get a Client ID.

 ## Installation